 Blueberry Coconut Flake Cookies:

 Coconut flake cookies is a modified recipe from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 You will love these blueberry coconut flake cookies so try them today!

 Blueberry Coconut Flake Cookies